Whether you just found out you are moving to Northern VA, or you are still researching where to move, welcome.

 12. Public Transportation Continues to Improve

-The main mode of transportation is the metro rail system, which runs through Washington DC and extends into Northern VA and Maryland.
+The main mode of transportation is the metro rail system and busses, which runs through Washington DC and extends into Northern VA and Maryland.

 The metro also has expanded, with the silver line extending into McLean, Tysons, Reston, Herndon and Ashburn.